Terex 33-19 "Titan": Specifications

 The Titan has a payload capacity of 350 ST, a net vehicle weight of 509500 lbs and a gross vehicle weight of 1209500 lbs.
 Fully loaded, the Titan had a top speed of 29.8 mph.
 At the time of its construction in 1973, the Titan was the largest, highest payload capacity truck ever built.
 The Titan remained the highest capacity haul truck in existence for 25 years until the début of the 360 ST payload capacity Caterpillar 797 in September 1998.

 The Titan used a diesel/AC electric powertrain that consisted of an Electro-Motive Division model 16-645E4, 16-cylinder, gross 3300 HP, 10320 cuin, turbocharged, intercooled, unit injection, locomotive engine directly coupled to an Electro-Motive Division model AR10-D14, 10-pole, AC electric alternator sending DC power via a rectifier to General Motors model D79CF traction motors at each of the four paired rear wheels.
 The Titan utilized a power, all-wheel steering system.
 The front wheels swept through a 71-degree arc.
 At a preset point as the front wheels moved off-center, the eight rear wheels would also begin to steer, moving up to a maximum of 10 degrees off center.
 The Titan required ten 40.00x57 tires.

-In popular culture

-In Haim Saban's Power Rangers Megaforce, adapted from Saburo Hatte's Goseiger (©2012), Robo Knight, the Megaforce Rangers' silver robotic ally, utilizes the Titan.
-After converting to his Lion Zord mode in his giant form, Robo Knight merges with the Titan to become the Lion Mechazord.